robbiew/fetch16c/README.md

 # fetch16c
-Utilizes the 16colo.rs api to download art packs, un-archives only files with .ans, asc or .diz extensions and places them into pack folders, organized by year:
+Utilizes the 16colo.rs api to download art packs, un-archives only files with .ans, asc or .diz extensions and places them into pack folders, organized by year and 16Colo.rs spack name:

 ```